serverlessworkflow/specification/specification.md

 The `transition` property defines the transition to the next workflow state in cases when the defined error happens during runtime execution.

-It `transition` is not defined you can also define the `end` property which will end workflow execution at that point.
+If `transition` is not defined you can also define the `end` property which will end workflow execution at that point.

+The `retryRef` property is used to define the retry strategy to be used for this particular error.

 For more information, see the [Workflow Error Handling](#Workflow-Error-Handling) sections.